 Directed by Spike Jonze

 If you're a fan of anything weird or offbeat, this film is for you!
 Directed by Spike Jonze, Being John Malkovich is a surreal metacinematic adventure where John Malkovich plays himself.
 Multiples of himself, in fact.

 It's actually John Cusack who's the star of the movie as a struggling puppeteer in New York City.
-After stumbling on a portal into John Malkovich's body, Craig discovers you can only stay inside the actor for about 15 minutes before being ejected onto the New Jersey Turnpike.
+After stumbling on a portal into John Malkovich's body, he discovers you can only stay inside the actor for about 15 minutes before being ejected onto the New Jersey Turnpike.